 The relative contribution of pathogens varies greatly with the age and risk factor profile.
-Few studies have evaluated the distribution of pathogens causing pneumonia in children.
-Those that have, consistently show the importance of viruses in paediatric pneumonia.
-This may be because viruses are the etiological factor, or because viruses are needed to weaken the respiratory defenses which allows bacterial disease to develop.
-The considerable heterogeneity in the proportion of pneumonias found to caused be various pathogens underscores the importance of study population, time-period and most importantly the methods used to determine the caustaive pathogen.
-Among the first prospective studies of paediatric pneumonia was done at Chapel Hill, North Carolina from 1963-1971.
-The study looked at all lower respiratory infections in children, and found most to be caused by respiratory syncytial virus, parainfluenza virus and Mycoplasma pneumoniae (Glezen and Denny 1973).
-The predominance of viruses is likely due to the methods available at the time to detect etiology.
-Following the advent of pneumococcal antibody testing, pneumococcus started to be recognized as an important pathogen.
+Only a few studies have evaluated the distribution of pathogens which cause pneumonia in children, but outcomes consistently demonstrate the importance of viruses in paediatric pneumonia.
+These results may be indicate that viruses are either the primary etiological factor, or that viruses weaken the respiratory defences and allow bacterial disease to develop.
+The considerable heterogeneity in the proportion of pneumonias found to caused by various pathogens underscores the importance of study population, time-period and, most importantly, the methods in determining causative pathogen.
+One of the first prospective studies of paediatric pneumonia was undertaken in Chapel Hill, North Carolina, from 1963 to 1971.
+The study scrutinized all lower respiratory infections in children, and found most to be caused by respiratory syncytial virus, parainfluenza virus and Mycoplasma pneumoniae (Glezen and Denny 1973).
+The predominance of causative viruses is likely due to the methods, current at the time, used to detect etiology.
+Following the advent of pneumococcal antibody testing, the recognition of pneumococcus as an important pathogen expanded.
 Using pneumococcal antigens, Paisley et al. found pneumococcus to be a contributer to 19% of paediatric pneumonias from 1978-1979 (PAISLEY et al. 1984).
-In a study conducted in Göteborg, Sweden from 1982-1983, primitive enzyme-linked immunosorbent assay was used to determine etiology and determined 13% of paediatric pneumonias to be due to Streptococcus pneumoniae (CLAESSON et al. 1989).
-However, they only performed antibody testing for pneumococcus on those who were found to be pneumococcal carriers on nasopharyngeal swap.
-A prospective study of paediatric pneumonia in Turku, Finland in 1989 demonstrated pneumococcus to be a causative pathogen in 38% of cases (Ruuskanen et al. 1992).
-From 1992-1994, 104 consecutive children presenting to a single hospital in Paris with pneumonia were enrolled in an etiological study and 14% were found to have pneumococcal pneumonia (Gendrel et al. 1997).
-Two studies on the etiology of paediatric pneumonia have been published in populations were pneumococcal vaccination is ubiquitous.
-A study from the United Kingdom done in 2009-2011 found pneumococcus to be causative in 17.4% of cases (Elemraid et al. 2013).
-A large prospective study of 2,358 children conducted in 2011-2012 in the United states using variety of different sampling methods only detected pneumococcus in 4% of cases (Jain et al. 2015).
-This result is considerably different than all other studies in the paediatric population.
-The authors discuss possible reasons and speculate that the decrease might be due to universal vaccination against pneumococcus.
+In a study conducted in Göteborg, Sweden from 1982-1983, a primitive enzyme-linked immunosorbent assay was used to determine etiology, and the results showed that 13% of paediatric pneumonias were due to Streptococcus pneumoniae (CLAESSON et al. 1989).
+In that study, however, antibody testing for pneumococcus was only performed on those who were found to be pneumococcal carriers as indicated by a nasopharyngeal swab.
+A few years later, in 1989, a prospective study of paediatric pneumonia in Turku, Finland demonstrated pneumococcus to be a causative pathogen in 38% of cases (Ruuskanen et al. 1992).
+Another etiological study in Paris in 1992-1994, enrolled a group of 104 consecutive children who presented with pneumonia to a single hospital.
+Of this group, 14% were found to have pneumococcal pneumonia (Gendrel et al. 1997).
+In populations where pneumococcal vaccination is universal, two studies on the etiology of paediatric pneumonia have been published.
+One of these, in the United Kingdom in 2009-2011, found pneumococcus to be causative in 17.4% of cases (Elemraid et al. 2013).
+Another is a large prospective study of 2,358 children conducted in 2011-2012 in the United states, which utilized a variety of sampling methods, and detected pneumococcus in only 4% of cases (Jain et al. 2015), a result considerably different than all other studies of the paediatric population.
+The authors' discussion of possible reasons for this aberration included speculation that the results might be due to universal vaccination against pneumococcus.
 All of the above studies indentified respiratory syncytial virus to be the most common causative pathogen.
 Of the bacterial pneumonias, all but one found pneumococcus to be the most common.